Differences between Design Research and Market Research

 1. Define the factors and context of the user

 The methods used in Design Research are based on anthropological and ethnographic principles that clarify and define complex human needs and behaviors.
-When user-centered research is initiated, fieldwork tools such as Safari, Field Visit or Ethnography are often used first, helping to define the factors in the user’s environment that can condition his impressions and actions.
+When user-centered research is initiated, fieldwork tools such as Safari, Field Visit or Shadowing are often used first, helping to define the factors in the user’s environment that can condition his impressions and actions.

 2. Interviews with the user

 However, the most important phase of Design Research is interviews with the user.
 Designers must have a full understanding of research, so it is recommended that they lead or at least participate in the interviews.
 A simple report or document is not enough, if not that is in the face to face with the user where the designer will capture the needs and insights that will lead to creating an experience that impresses customers.